-Q. WHO DO THE TAX RULES APPLY TO?
+Q.WHO DO THE TAX RULES APPLY TO?

-A. Because of the Executive Bond's classification under UK tax rules, a deemed gains tax charge is applicable to UK resident policyholders.
-Our records show that you now have a UK address, indicating that you are UK resident, and therefore this charge may apply to you.
+A. Because of the Executive Bond's classification under UK tax rules, a deemed gains tax charge is applicable to UK tax resident policyholders.
+If you now have a UK address or plan to have a UK address and become UK tax resident, this charge may apply to you.

-Q. WHEN IS THE DEEMED GAINS TAX CHARGE APPLIED AND PAID?
+Q.WHEN DOES THE DEEMED GAINS TAX CHARGE OCCUR AND WHEN IS IT PAID?

-A. The deemed gains tax charge is calculated each policy anniversary and is paid in your annual self-assessment tax return.
-The deemed gain on which the tax is based accrues even if you are not UK resident but you are not subject to tax until you become UK tax resident (see example below).
+A. The deemed gains tax charge occurs each policy anniversary and is subject to UK income tax.
+The tax is paid in your annual self-assessment tax return.
+The deemed gain accrues even if you are not UK resident, but you are not subject to tax until you become UK tax resident (see example below).

-Q. WHAT IS A DEEMED GAIN AND HOW IS IT CALCULATED FOR THE ANNUAL DEEMED GAINS TAX CHARGE ON MY BOND?
+Q.WHAT IS A DEEMED GAIN AND HOW IS IT CALCULATED FOR THE ANNUAL DEEMED GAINS TAX CHARGE ON MY BOND?

-A. Rather than being based on the actual gains your bond has made, the tax charge assumes a gain of 15% of the amount you invest (known as a 'deemed gain').
-For the purposes of the tax calculation, this gain is assumed to be cumulative for each year the policy is in force, as shown in the example below.
+A. Rather than being based on the actual gains that your bond has made, the tax charge assumes a gain of 15% of the amount you invest (known as a 'deemed gain').

+For the purposes of the tax calculation, this gain is assumed to be cumulative for each year that the policy is in force, as shown in the example below.